Another One of Those People

 Seeing Thru the Bull

 When you can read people it isn't pretty.
 Most people aren't nice.
 Most people see that you have use and use you.
-If you have no use (or can send out the vibes that you are a flake),these people will leave you alone.
+If you have no use (or send out vibes that you are a flake), these people will leave you alone.

-Louise, however, did not seem so benign.
-She seemed to note I was friendly with about 80% of the people and from her insertions, it seemed that she wished to take my place.
+Louise, however, did not seem benign.
+She seemed to note I was friendly with about 80% of the members.
+From her insertions, it seemed that she wished to take my place.

 I didn't much care.
 She could try.